ArkEcosystemArchive/docs-legacy/docs/guidebook/core/node-lifecycle.md

 We can see from the script name (the part before the colon) that this is a script designed to start a relay node on ARK devnet.
 The actual body of the command (the part after the colon) begins with the segment `./bin/ark relay`.
 This segment essentially tells our node, or whichever process is running this script, to look inside the `bin` directory and launch the `relay` command located in the `ark` file.

-The rest of this command specifies a pair of arguments to be passed to the `relay` command:
+The rest of this command specifies a pair of arguments to pass to the `relay` command:

 - config: `./lib/config/devnet`.
 This specifies a folder in which the configuration files for our node can be found.
 - network: `devnet`.
 This specifies that we want to run a `devnet` node, and not a `mainnet` or `testnet` node.

 If you look again at the scripts posted above, you'll notice that all of them contain this same basic formula, with only minor differences from script to script.
-Some scripts start relays, some start forgers, some start both (the `start` commands), some start nodes on `testnet`, some start nodes on `mainnet`, and so on.
+Scripts may start `relays`,  `forgers`,  `testnet` nodes or `mainnet` nodes.

 Let's look at segments of the `bin/ark` file in greater detail: